Jafri115/olymic-azure-data-engineering-project/README.md

-# Azure Data Engineering Project: Olympic Data Pipeline
+# Azure Data Engineering And Analysis Project: Olympic Data Pipeline And Dashboard

 ## Project Overview
 This project demonstrates an end-to-end data engineering pipeline on Azure Cloud, extracting Olympic data from a Kaggle dataset, transforming it, and analyzing it to gain insights.
 The solution uses various Azure services to build a complete data workflow.